For Buyers — Andrée Craig Real Estate

 Decide to Buy

 Buying your first home can be an exciting and scary time!
-When done right, home ownership becomes an investment with solid financial reasons to support your decision.
-Benefits include equity buildup, value appreciation and tax benefits.
+When done right, home ownership becomes an investment with solid financial reasons — equity buildup, value appreciation and tax benefits.

-• There is never a wrong time to buy the right house.
-Find a good buy and make sure you can cover costs in the long run.
+• There is never a wrong time to buy the right house

-• Lacking a substantial down payment or have a less than perfect credit score?
-It won’t necessarily prevent you from buying your first home.
+• Lacking a substantial down payment or less than perfect credit?
+It won’t necessarily prevent you from buying

-• It’s not as complicated as it seems!
-There are many experts to guide you along the way.
+• It’s not as complicated as it seems — there are many experts to guide you

 Hire Your Agent

 You want to make sure you get the right person on your side!
 The typical real estate transaction involves at least two dozen separate individuals.
-Your agent will coordinate all professionals involved in your home purchase and act as your advocate.
+Your agent will coordinate all professionals involved and act as your advocate.

 Secure Financing

-If you are a first- time home buyer and are nervous about making such a big commitment, you’re not alone.
-You will follow a six-step process to secure your financing.
+If you are a first-time home buyer and are nervous about making such a big commitment, you’re not alone.
+You will follow a simple process to secure your financing:

-• 3.
-Submit an accepted purchase offer contract to your lender
+• Submit an accepted purchase offer to your lender

 Finally!
 The fun part.
 Beginning with an assessment of your needs, wants, and values will help you find the perfect fit.